5 Steps to Presenting in the MW2015 Program

 - Website address for your project

-- Co-authors’ email addresses (if any) – if your co-authors create their own MW2014 account with the same email address at http://MW2014.museumsandtheweb.com/submit-proposal, their details and bio will link automatically to the proposal
+- Co-authors’ email addresses (if any) – if your co-authors create their own MW2015 account with the same email address at http://MW2015.museumsandtheweb.com/submit-proposal, their details and bio will link automatically to the proposal.
+Please note: co-authors are listed in the order you enter their email address after the name of the person submitting the proposal

 - Bibliography and/or reference materials to be used in the research for this proposal (optional, but hugely strengthens your proposal)

-3. Agree to the MW2014 terms and conditions for authors and presenters.
+3. Agree to the MW2015 terms and conditions for authors and presenters.

 Submission of a proposal indicates your acceptance of the terms and conditions of participating in the Museums and the Web conference if your proposal is accepted by the Program Committee.